eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 # TODO structure of build.gradle

 # Use github pull requests for workflow/code reviews.
 Use hub to do this from the command line.

+# Feel free to use Kotlin for a util class.
+Keep code that interacts heavily with Android in Java for now.